ni/ams-capabilities/README.md

 # Channels

-* Note: The %d in the channel name will be replaced with a number from 1 to X depending on how many channels are created from the for loops.
-For example, the channel name Current.ch%d.AV will be printed as Current.ch1.AV, Current.ch2.V, and so on.
-Also to the channel name the Instance Name of the plugin is automatically added before, so if the Instance Name is "BLS_Instance" the channel name will be "BLS_Instance_Current.ch1.AV".

-* Below is a list of channels created by each LLC.
+Below is a list of channels created by each LLC:

 * Current Actual Value - Current.ch%d.AV
 * Current Setpoint - Current.ch%d.SP